rangareddy/spark_hive_hwc_integration/LLAP_Setup.md

 11. In **Services > YARN > Summary** restart any YARN services as prompted.

 ### 5. Add a Hive proxy
-To prevent network connection or notification problems, you must add a hive user proxy for HiveServer Interactive service to access the Hive Metastore.

 1. In Ambari, select **Services > HDFS > Configs > Advanced**.
 2. In **Custom core-site**, add the FQDNs of the HiveServer Interactive host or hosts to the value of hadoop.proxyuser.hive.hosts.
 3. Save the changes.

 ### 6. Configure other LLAP properties
-Configuring LLAP involves setting properties in YARN and Hive.
-After you configure the llap queue, you need to go back to the Hive configuration to continue setting up low-latency analytical processing (LLAP).

-In this task, you accept the Ambari configuration of a number of properties or reconfigure the properties.
-Ambari generally configures the number of nodes that run an LLAP daemon and total concurrent queries depending on the size of the llap queue.
-Ambari also attempts to correctly configure the following properties for your particular cluster:

 Memory per Daemon
 YARN container size for each daemon (MB)